venture23-aleo/verulink/scripts/aws/DEPLOYMENT.md

 1. MTLS certiciate/ key and CA certificate \
    **For testnet/staging/demo depolyment Venture23 will proivde MTLS CA certificate, attestor certificate and attestor key.** \
    https://docs.google.com/document/d/1K8-PXsaJHolj4TuOVRPLqLTRoD2-PHnh0lSE3vfpsQc/edit
+   **For Mainnet, use the openssl tool or any other method to generate the keys and a CSR, and submit CSR to Venture23.
+The signed certificate will be provided back.
+Example steps can be found [here](#mtls-key-and-csr-creation).**
 2. Have Ethereum and Aleo wallet address and private keys ready

 ## Setup